VitalElement/AvalonStudio.Toolchains.STM32/share/doc/gcc-arm-none-eabi/readme.txt

 This option can also work together with other specs options like --specs=rdimon.specs

-Please be noticed that --specs=nano.specs is a linker option.
-Be sure to include in linker option if compiling and linking are separated.
+Please note that, unlike previous versions of this toolchain, --specs=nano.specs is now both a compiler and linker option.
+Be sure to include in both compiler and linker options if compiling and linking are separated.

 ** additional newlib-nano libraries usage